 - Class Rounds: This is similar to Class Pop-In’s but students come to us in a fixed location like the library and we meet with every class within a grade level (rather than just the teachers or classes that have requested the topic to be shared with their classes).
 The topic we focused on here is organizing a digital binder.

-- Lunches: This is a bonus one.
-I am working on doing a bullet journaling professional development that focuses more on setting up a bullet journal and a calendex in both December in January.
-The idea will be to be located in high traffic area… typically the library… during lunches with some supplies.
-As this session is optional, I will be promoting it on campus through fliers and our student-led announcements.
-Stay tuned for my post on how this one turns out.
+- Lunches: This is a bonus avenue.
+I ran a bullet journaling professional development that focused on setting up a bullet journal and a calendex in December.
+I set up a table in a high traffic area in the library during lunches and provided all of the supplies.
+As this session was optional, I promoted it on campus through fliers and our student-led announcements.
+Here is the full write-up on this session.

 While I work with teachers, my ultimate goal is to impact our students… whether it be through the training and support I provide to our staff… or working directly with our students.
 I hope this post helps you to think differently and/or creatively about the “professional development” you provide for your students.
 And as always… if you ever have any questions, feel free to reach out on Facebook, Twitter, or even email (firstname.lastname@example.org).
 I would love to connect.